Wednesday, 31 December 2014

 We called in at the Kylescu Hotel on our way back to Lochinver, which we stayed at two years ago and really liked.
 It was too late for afternoon tea so James had the inspired idea of having a drink followed by an early dinner!
 A quick phone call ensured that the "young ones" would arrange their own dinner (they went to the Caberfeidh).
 The food at the Kylescu was absolutely delicious and the main course that Heather and I chose was amazing; roasted cod with kale and ricotta cannelloni.
 The flavours worked so well together, and we both loved it.

 And then we headed back to the cottage where we chatted and Ally, Cat and Davie played a spirited game of Maltese dominoes.
 Another great day - and thanks to the surroundings and the company I felt so relaxed.
-I'm scared to speak too soon but I'm feeling good.

-Monday 14 July 2014
+Monday, 14 July 2014

 A Jolly Pollaidh Day

-Today was my second ascent of Stac Pollaidh and I felt noticeably fitter than during my first ascent last September.
+Today was my second ascent of Stac Pollaidh and I felt much fitter than during my first ascent last September.
 I was still the last of our group, but that was ok because they are a very fit bunch and I wasn't far behind.
 Ewan spotted the novelist Ian McEwan walking with friends; he recognised him and also heard his friends talking to him about being a novelist.
 He even asked James for advice about going up to the scrambly summit of the hill!
 Heather took a surreptitious photo but we didn't tell him that we were fans.
 Very exciting!
 The weather was grey but dry and the walk was very enjoyable.

 We then had coffee and scones at the Summer Isles Hotel Bar before a scenic drive back to Lochinver with a stop at the Achins bookshop on the way.

-Sunday 13 July 2014
+Sunday, 13 July 2014

-3BT Lochinver - Saturday / Sunday
+Lochinver - Saturday and Sunday

-Friday 11 July 2014
+Friday, 11 July 2014

 Goodbye Jack